althonos/althonos.github.io/_posts/2019/2019-06-17-pico8-cartridge-decoder.md

         <img src="https://www.lexaloffle.com/bbs/cposts/ge/getoutxmas-0.p8.png" style="width:160px; height:205px;" alt="Get Out Of This Dungeon"/>
       </a>
     </td>
   </tr>
   <tr>
     <td colspan="100%">
       <p style="margin: 10px; text-align: justify;"><i>
         Some nice cartridges found online.
-If you take a closer look, you'll notice the gray area is actually not a flat color but show a lot of artifacts, as in a JPEG image.
+If you take a closer look, you'll notice the gray area is actually not a flat color but show a lot of artifacts, as in a JPEG image, due to the hidden data described below.
       </i></p>
     </td>
   </tr>